commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 ![Erythroxylum coca overview](https://github.com/user-attachments/assets/19e42fad-f31c-4b73-9360-9f173ed82476) <p align="center">Overview of the network of Erythroxylum coca</p>

-For _Erythroxylum coca_ we found a cluster that contains nodes traceable to cocaine or cinnamoylcocaine, a close structural similarity molecule to cocaine.
+For _Erythroxylum coca_ we found a cluster that contains nodes traceable to cocaine and cinnamoylcocaine, a close structural similare molecule to cocaine.
+After some researchs it turns out cinnamolycocaine is also an alkaloid but despise the similarity with cocaine, this one is pharmacologically inactive[^8].

 <div align="center">
   <img src="https://github.com/user-attachments/assets/113506cd-843b-441c-9806-c6a53607f3fa" width="40%"/>  <img src="https://github.com/user-attachments/assets/ca3237e0-a7d6-40cc-bae0-ae5d24686ace" width="50%"/> </div>